Loading...

 Stay Hydrated

-Go for a walk or engage in light physical activity after meals to help utilize the glucose and reduce spikes.
+Go for a short walk or engage in light physical activity after meals.
+This can help your body use glucose more efficiently.

 healthspan-mbl